eduuh/blog/content/en/posts/bashscripting.md

     aur                       Downloads      .pki               .Xauthority
     .bash_history             .gitconfig     .profile           .Xclients

-All the files beginning with a period, hidden files.
-Notice that three files begin with **.bash**
+All the files beginning with a period, hidden files.Notice that three files begin with **.bash**

 The -R parameter is another options the **ls** command can use.
 Called the recursive option, it shows files are contained within subdirectories.